Dr Jane Walker, MWF's first President (1917-20)

 Just after the end of the Second World War the Federation made a deliberate and concerted attempt to preserve its own history and that of women doctors in general, and an Honorary Archivist was appointed.
 Efforts were made to acquire material relevant to this project, and the files of the Federation include personal accounts, photographs, ephemera, and articles relating to the subject of women in medicine, as well as correspondence and papers accumulated by the MWF in the course of its activities.
 The archive therefore remarkably rich in material relating to hospitals founded by women doctors for the treatment of their own sex and children, and on the activities of medical women during the two world wars.

-The large and extensive archive of the MWF, including material on women's entry into the medical profession, and predecessor bodies, is held by the Wellcome Library for the History and Understanding of Medicine, which also holds a significant amount of other archive and manuscript material on women doctors.
-You can view relevant archival and manuscript holdings at the online at the Wellcome Library catalogue.
+The large and extensive archive of the MWF, including material on women's entry into the medical profession, and predecessor bodies, is held by the Wellcome Collection, which also holds a significant amount of other archive and manuscript material on women doctors.
+You can view relevant archival and manuscript holdings online at the Wellcome Collection catalogue.

-Dr Marjorie Semmens is the Honorary Archivist, currently working on sorting out papers and artefacts in the office with a view to transferring what is appropriate to the Wellcome Library, and cataloguing what remains.
+Dr Marjorie Semmens was the Honorary Archivist and worked on sorting out papers and artefacts in the office with a view to transferring what is appropriate to the Wellcome Collection, and cataloguing what remains.

 1879-1919 Origins - The Medical Women's Federation is Founded in London